datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 ---
-title: 'Working with branches'
+title: Working with branches
+description: >-
-description: 'Branching is one of Git''s most powerful features, since it allows you to work on several things at once.
-This chapter shows you how to create and manage branches.'
+  Branching is one of Git's most powerful features, since it allows you to work on several things at once.
+This chapter shows you how to create and manage branches.
 ---

 ## What is a branch?